 Symantec v.
 Zscaler

 We represented Zscaler in parallel infringement suits brought by Symantec in the District of Delaware asserting 14 patents against Zscaler’s network-security platform.
 We succeeded in transferring both cases to the Northern District of California, invalidating several patents on motions to dismiss in District Court, and eliminating additional claims in proceedings before the Patent Office.
 As a result, we settled the remainder of the litigations very favorably before trial.

 EMC Corporation v.
 Pure Storage Inc.

 We defended data storage innovator Pure Storage Inc. in multi-patent litigation filed by its Fortune 500 rival EMC Corporation in the District of Delaware.
 EMC’s asserted patents related to various data storage technologies, including technology for deduplicating data.
 We prevailed on two of the five patents in suit prior to trial, and obtained a jury verdict of non-infringement as to two others following a seven-day jury trial.
 We then won partial judgment as a matter of law and a new trial on invalidity as to EMC’s one remaining asserted patent.
 Shortly following the court’s order granting a new trial, Pure Storage and EMC reached a global settlement.

 CA, Inc. d/b/a CA Technologies v.
 New Relic, Inc.

-We are defending software analytics company, New Relic, Inc., from patent infringement allegations brought by enterprise software giant CA in the Eastern District of New York.
+We defended software analytics company, New Relic, Inc. from patent infringement allegations brought by enterprise software giant CA in the Eastern District of New York.
 We won summary judgment of non-infringement on CA’s principal patent claim.
 We successfully settled the remainder of the case shortly before trial.

 American Medical Response Inc. et al. v.
 Paramedics Plus, et al.